Best Of, Itinerary, Japan, Kanto

 This is one of the most convenient and easy options if you don’t want to depend on public transport.
 Driving in Japan requires an International Driving License.
 This is the option that I personally went with since I did not want to waste time with public transport.
 You can book a car rental from Tokyo, which you can pick up from the airport or in the city:

-It goes without saying that if you choose to drive, then you won’t need to get the Hakone Free Pass.
+It goes without saying that if you choose to drive, then you won’t need to get the Hakone Free Pass because the main draw of the pass is the round trip train ticket.

 How to get around Hakone

-There is plenty of public transport in Hakone.
+There is plenty of public transportation in Hakone.
 There are buses, ropeways, trains, and even a funicular cable car.
 All of these are included in the Hakone Free Pass!

 If you keep reading below, I’ll tell you exactly how you can use all types of transport when you explore Hakone Round Course.